 If you’re an avid Linux system user like me or are working as a sysadmin for managing company networks, chances are you’ve stumbled at least once with terms like FreeBSD and BSD.
-So, what are these and what is their significance?
-In this guide, we’ll cover the differences between FreeBSD vs Linux thoroughly, and will also highlight their similarities at the same time.
+So, what are these, and what is their significance?
+In this guide, we’ll cover the differences between FreeBSD vs. Linux thoroughly and highlight their similarities simultaneously.
 Overall, our objective is to enlighten our readers about the different variations of the infamous Unix systems and how they are categorized.
-Stay tuned throughout this guide to learn more about these legacy systems in order to choose the right one for your job.
+Stay tuned throughout this guide to learn more about these legacy systems to choose the right one for your job.

 1. Definitions & Jargons

 FreeBSD, on the other hand, refers to a whole different Operating System.
-It’s based on the BSD(Berkeley Software Distribution) systems, developed at the infamous Berkeley Labs.
-When we talk about various BSD systems such as NetBSD, OpenBSD, and FreeBSD, we refer to a whole new OS different to Linux.
-To know why and how they differ in nature, read the next sections where we outline their origin and inception into mainstream use.
+It’s based on the BSD(Berkeley Software Distribution) systems developed at the infamous Berkeley Labs.
+When we talk about various BSD systems such as NetBSD, OpenBSD, and FreeBSD, we refer to a whole new OS different from Linux.
+To know why and how they differ in nature, read the next sections to outline their origin and inception into mainstream use.

 In general, both Linux and BSD systems are identical to the original Unix system developed by Denis Ritchie and Ken Thompson at the AT&T Bell Labs.
 However, due to copyright, they were unable to release it to the public.
 So, they decided to hand over the already built system to their peers at Berkeley.

-The BSD foundation originated to modify the original Unix system and altered the sources until the codes didn’t contain any of the sources.
+The BSD foundation originated to modify the original Unix system and altered the sources until the codes didn’t contain any sources.
 Thus arose the BSD family of Unix systems.
-They’re identical in nature to the Unix developed by Ritchie and Thompson, with same structure and functionality, but modified codebases.
+They’re identical in nature to the Unix developed by Ritchie and Thompson, with the same structure and functionality but modified codebases.

 During this time, Linus Torvalds, a Finnish grad student, was trying to buy a Unix system for his OS course at the University of Helsinki.
 Incidentally, he didn’t have enough money and thus decided to build a clone of the system himself.
-Taking ideas from MINIX, a Unix like system for educational purposes, he made the entire kernel by himself.
-Thus, Linux began its inception into the community and with future collaboration with the open source movement, strengthened its position as the most powerful and widely used Unix like system ever developed.
+Taking ideas from MINIX, a Unix-like system for educational purposes, he made the entire kernel by himself.
+Thus, Linux began its inception into the community.
+With future collaboration with the open source movement, it strengthened its position as the most powerful and widely used Unix-like system ever developed.